TritonDataCenter/triton/docs/developer-guide/building.md

 NOTE: skip this section (move on to "Setting up the build environment") if you're going to build in the JPC.

-This section assumes that you have a local SDC/COAL setup and have access to the global zone.
+This section assumes that you have a local SDC/CoaL setup and have access to the global zone.

 ### Setting up cloudapi

-If you are using COAL you won't have cloudapi by default.
+If you are using CoaL you won't have cloudapi by default.
 To add it you can run the following from within the MG directory on your workstation:

 ```